 Listen, God is calling, to the world inviting, offering forgiveness, comfort and joy… (LSB 833)

 God delights in steadfast love – or in the NIV, God delights to show mercy.
 If we think about it, in a world full of sin, the only way to have a steadfast love is to show mercy and forgiveness, over and over.
 God’s call to repentance, with the assurance of forgiveness, is the path to peace with God – a peace that passes all understanding, for in this world we will still have suffering.
 Our faithful God will have compassion on us – His mercies are new every morning.
-As Paul declares, Christ Jesus came into the world to save sinners, of whom I am the foremost.
+We are called to humble ourselves and to wait for God to exalt us; though we suffer, we wait for God to restore, confirm, strengthen, and establish us.
 He is the Good Shepherd, going to great lengths to find His lost sheep.
 No matter where we may find ourselves, we are never separated from the steadfast love of our crucified and risen God.

 The Old Testament lesson is from the book of Micah, chapter 7, verses 18-20:

 Who is a God like you, pardoning iniquity

 He does not retain his anger forever,

 He will again have compassion on us;

 and steadfast love to Abraham,

 The Epistle lesson is from 1 Peter, chapter 5, verses 6-11: